Docs

 Modern AI assistants are most useful when they can reach your real tools — your docs, your issues, your designs.
 But wiring each assistant to each tool is repetitive, hard to scope, and locks your setup to whichever AI you used last.

-belleq is a single layer that holds your connections and your memory.
-You connect a tool once, organize tools into contexts, and hand any AI a single link.
-The AI sees exactly the tools that context allows — and belleq quietly remembers what matters so it's there next time, on any assistant.
+belleq is a single layer that holds your connections, your skills, and your memory.
+You connect a tool once, add skills from a curated library, organize them into contexts, and hand any AI a single link.
+The AI sees exactly the tools and skills that context allows — and belleq quietly remembers what matters so it's there next time, on any assistant.

 Connect once